groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-pdf-documents/_index.md

 url: watermark/net/add-watermarks-to-pdf-documents
 title: Add watermarks to PDF documents
 weight: 6
-description: ""
-keywords:
+description: The watermarking API allows you to add watermarks to PDF documents.
+Adding watermarks to a particular page or adding watermarks on all images or attachments of a particular page is possible.
+keywords: add watermarks to pdf,watermarking API, adding watermarks
 productName: GroupDocs.Watermark for .NET
 hideChildren: True
 ---
+## Add watermarks to PDF documents
+The watermarking API allows you to add watermarks to PDF documents.
+Adding watermarks to a particular page or adding watermarks on all images or attachments of a particular page is possible.

-## Adding watermark to a particular page
+### Adding watermark to a particular page

 GroupDocs.Watermark API allows you to add watermark to a particular page of a PDF document.
 Adding watermark to a PDF document using GroupDocs.Watermark consists of following steps.